Survival horror: Transformation (2005–2018)

 Multiplayer asymmetrical survival horror games gained popularity as well.
 Dead by Daylight, released in 2016, features one player taking on the role of a killer and four others play as survivors.
 The game is also notable for featuring multiple characters from other survival horror franchises, such as Resident Evil and Silent Hill.
-Other examples which use similar one versus four gameplay include Friday the 13th: The Game, VHS, Evil Dead: The Game, and The Texas Chainsaw Massacre.
+Other examples which use similar one versus four gameplay include Friday the 13th: The Game, VHS, Evil Dead: The Game, and The Texas Chain Saw Massacre.

 The Resident Evil series abandoned its action-oriented direction beginning with 2017's Resident Evil 7: Biohazard.
 The game utilizes a first-person perspective and encourages resource management and puzzle-solving, more akin to earlier entries in the franchise.

+Renaissance (2019–present)

-Many of these earlier entries were also remade with modern graphics while retaining their survival horror aspects with the remakes of Resident Evil 2, Resident Evil 3, and Resident Evil 4.三並達也×三上真司 独占対談. ハイパーカプコンスペシャル (in Japanese).
+Following the release of Resident Evil 2, a remake of its 1998 version, which sold over 4 million copies in its first month and 15.8 million by April 2025, other video game companies were encouraged to remake their own survival horror franchises.
+These earlier titles were updated with modern graphics while retaining their survival horror aspects, as seen in the remakes of Resident Evil 3, Resident Evil 4, Dead Space, Alone in the Dark, and Silent Hill 2.三並達也×三上真司 独占対談. ハイパーカプコンスペシャル (in Japanese).
 Sony Magazines Inc. June 11, 2002.

-The success of the Resident Evil 2 remake sparked a new trend of relaunching classic survival horror games, as evidenced by the remakes of Dead Space, Alone in the Dark and Silent Hill 2.
-It also ignited new interest in horror-centric games with less emphasis on action such as The Callisto Protocol and Alan Wake II.
+After these remakes were well received and financially successful, this new era of survival horror has been referred to by gaming journalists as a 'renaissance'.

+The renewed interest in classic survival horror also contributed to the launch of new games such as Cronos: The New Dawn, an original survival horror title, that was released in September 2025.